 Having one of the best smart locks at the front of your door means you can have keyless entry for anyone entering your home, so no more panicking if you forgot your keys!
 For safety, you can change the locks virtually any time you need to, making it ideal for homes that are being used as guest houses, Air BnB’s, and even for giving someone temporary access to your home.

 This and so much more can be done via a convenient app on your phone that's compatible with your smart lock of choice.
-But of course, as with all technology, you’ll want to know its reliable and doing the job as its supposed to – after all, it may be your fault for leaving your keys at home but what about when tech goes awry?
+But as with all technology, you’ll want to know its reliable and doing the job as its supposed to – after all, it may be your fault for leaving your keys at home but what about when tech goes awry?

 One thing to be aware of is that typically a smart lock will need a pre-installed lock barrel or some kind of additional hardware in order for the smart lock to work – although this isn’t always the case, and you can get some that don’t require any extra instalments.